terrycojones/pystdin/README.md

-You can use command line options `--begin`, `--loop` (or `-e`), and `--end` to insert your own Python code into the initial section, into the loop (where the `pass` is above), or into the final section.
+You can use command line options `--begin`, `--loop` (or `-e`), and `--end` to insert your own Python code into the initial section, into the loop (where the `pass` is above), or into the final section, respectively.
 Multiple arguments may be given to these options.

-Use `+` and `-` as arguments to manually increase or decrease indentation (but see below for indentation detection).
+You can use `+` and `-` as arguments to easily specify increases or decreases in the indentation of the generated Python (but see below for automatic indentation detection).

-The `--dryRun` (or `-n`) option used above tells `pystdin.py` to just print the code it would run and then exit without running the code.
+The `--dryRun` (or `-n`) option used above tells `pystdin.py` to just print the code that it would run and then exit without running the code.

 ## Trivial examples